Higher-dimensional operators at finite-temperature affect gravitational-wave predictions: Phase transition thermodynamics

 Finding an exact analytic expression or $R$ in the~\eqref{eq:DR:B} setup is challenging due to the non-analytic structure of the effective potential~\eqref{eq:VLO-soft rescaled reprise}.
 Instead, we determine the ratio numerically.
 However, an analytic estimate for $R$ can still be obtained by approximating the effective potential with eq.~\eqref{eq:soft-to-supersoft}, where the Debye mass $\mD$ is set to zero.
 This yields the ratio

 which we shall compare to the full numerical result in the regime where the effects of $c_6$ become relevant.

 Figure~\ref{fig:condensate-c6-effect} (right) depicts the various expressions of the ratio $R$ as a function of the reference value $g = 1$ and $x_\rmii{LO} \equiv \lambda / g^2$ at $\Tc$.
 The blue lines are obtained in the~\eqref{eq:DR:A} setup, while the magenta lines are obtained in the~\eqref{eq:DR:B} setup.
 The shading indicates the region with $x_\rmii{LO} > 0.2$, where our current perturbative approach is not applicable due the Linde IR problem.
 The softer theory is expected to be inconsistent for $\bar{x} < 0.2$ since higher-dimensional operators start to contribute to the effective potential at leading order.
 Indeed, fig.~\ref{fig:condensate-c6-effect} shows that the $(\phi^\dagger \phi)^3$ operators rapidly becomes dominant for smaller values of $x_\rmii{LO} \approx \bar{x}$, and that correctly accounting for it significantly decreases the transition strength.
+For sufficiently low $\bar{x}_\rmii{LO}$, the value of $\alpha$ becomes negative since it is dominated by $\bar{c}_6$ through eq.~\eqref{eq:phimin:F:r:softer}, which further indicates that this regime is unphysical.

 On the other hand, the soft theory is expected to remain consistent for significantly smaller values of $x$.
 In the plot, the $(\phi^\dagger \phi)^3$ operator becomes dominant for $x_\rmii{LO} \lesssim 0.05$.
 In the intermediate regime, $0.05 < x_\rmii{LO} < 0.2$, where we expect the soft theory to be applicable, it decreases the strength of the transition by less than 10\%.
 We also observe that the analytical estimate~\eqref{eq:R soft analytic estimate} is in excellent agreement with the full numerical result for $R$ in the soft theory.